Ka'ula Island

 click to enlarge

 Ka‘ula Island is a critical location for aviation training involving air-to-ground gunnery and the deployment of non-explosive ordnance from the air.
-The island provides the opportunity for over-water air-to-ground training that is not available at other locations in Hawai‘i.
+The island provides the opportunity for unique, controlled, and secure overwater-to-land training that is not available at other locations in Hawai‘i.
 Additionally, the island is remote and uninhabited by humans, which means low risk for public safety.

 The Navy understands how its activities can impact sensitive environments and wildlife.
-The Navy conducted annual seabird surveys at Ka‘ula Island from 2009 through 2019, and continues to conduct surveys biannually.
+The Navy conducted vessel and aerial seabird surveys annually at Ka‘ula Island from 2009 through 2019, and continues to conduct aerial surveys biennially.
 In addition to documenting seabirds, the surveys also record the presence and extent of marine mammals around the island.
 These efforts allow the Navy to determine if military activities are affecting wildlife and, if so, what the effects are.
 Navy survey reports are provided to Hawai‘i Coastal Zone Management Program officials at the Office of Planning and Sustainable Development and are available to the public on the Navy’s Marine Species Monitoring website.